fastrgv/Asud/README.md

 -------------------------------------------------------

-## Algorithmic Notes

-There is an interesting relation between the two algorithms to find naked and hidden pairs, triples or quads.
-The hidden searches are a much more formidable problem for humans, yet the algorithmic solution is similar and only slightly more complex.
-In fact, I would call the two algorithms mathematical duals...complementary strategies, in some sense.

-For those interested, I suggest studying the 2 files

-* asud-nakedpairs.adb
-* asud-hiddenpairs.adb.

 ## Final Notes

-1) There is also a prototype X-sudoku tool lsudx (asudx.adb) with similar capabilities & interface.
+1) An X-sudoku tool lsudx (asudx.adb) with similar capabilities & interface is included.
 In this type of puzzle, each cell can be in either 3 or 4 houses, because the 2 diagonals are also houses.

 2) Brute-force solvers [susolve/susolvex] are also included under ./bruteForceSolver/.